 In This Section

-Annual affiliation to the ABC Sports Forum includes many benefits such as access to Club Development Grants including; Clubmark NI Accreditation/Reaccreditation; Volunteer Development Grant; Grant Aid for Coaches & Umpires/Referees; and Representative Sporting Clubs.
-Eligible individuals can also apply for a Talented Athlete Grant; a Leisure Access Card and a Sports Bursary.
+Affiliation to the ABC Sports Forum includes many benefits such as access to 4 Club Development Grants including – National Governing Body Quality Accreditation/Reaccreditation Grant; Volunteer Development Grant; Grant Aid for Coaches & Umpires/Referees; and a Representative Sporting Teams Grant.

 Members will also have the opportunity to be elected to represent their sport on the ABC Sports Forum at the Annual General Meeting.
 Clubs can also have their details published on the Council’s Sports Directory page on the website.

-Affiliation for the 2021/22 financial year is now open and is FREE for this year (normally £20/year).
-New members wishing to affiliate must be affiliated to the Sport NI, Sport Ireland or UK Sport recognised Governing Body.
-Clubs and Individuals must be based within the Council area.
+Affiliation for the 2023/24 is £30 for Clubs and £20 for Individuals.
+Members wishing to affiliate must be affiliated to the Sport NI, Sport Ireland or UK Sport recognised Governing Body.
+Clubs and Individuals must reside in the Borough.
 Clubs must submit a copy of their club constitution as part of their affiliation to the Sports Forum.